When you want broadband faster than a cheetah in a Ferrari, it’s got to be fibre. But can your home get it?

 - You live too far away from the nearest street cabinet

-- Demand for fibre in your postcode is high, and the street cabinet is full to capacity
+- Demand for fibre in your postcode is high, and it's full to capacity

 - The nearby terrain is too awkward to run fibre cables - such as mountains, lakes, and islands